-In addition to his “day job” as a strategic and tactical marketing consultant and outsourced CMO at DigiMark Partners, Kent Huffman also is very active as a leader and innovator in the marketing profession in a variety of other ways.
+In addition to his “day job” as a strategic and tactical marketing consultant and fractional CMO at DigiMark Partners, Kent Huffman also is very active as a leader and innovator in the marketing profession in a variety of other ways.
 Over the past 10 years, he has authored one book and co-authored another one, created a new digital marketing magazine, written hundreds of articles and blog posts for other publications, and launched his own blog.
-Kent also has been featured and quoted in numerous books, magazines, and websites.
+Kent also has been featured and quoted in numerous videos, books, magazines, and websites.
 In addition, he has served on several professional boards.

 In late 2012, Kent authored the book 8 Mandates for Social Media Marketing Success: Insights and Success Stories from 154 of the World’s Most Innovative Marketing Practitioners, Authors, and Professors for C-Suite Press.
 It has since achieved a five-star rating on Amazon.com, has garnered a number of independent reviews, and has been spotlighted in several professional magazines.
 This book features 28 success stories about a variety of iconic B2C and B2B brands, including Gatorade, Motorola, IBM, Kimberly-Clark, AT&T, Frontier Airlines, Cisco, Adobe, and Wounded Warrior Project.
 It has already been adopted for use in undergraduate and graduate marketing classes by more than 20 professors at some of America’s leading universities, including Stanford, Duke, NYU, Rutgers, UCLA, Syracuse, and TCU, among others.